damondli/airheads/README.md

 ## Hardware Design

-To make this project more challenging and more fitting for ME507, we decided to use micro servo body DC motors.
+To make this project more challenging and more fitting for ME507, we decided to use micro servo body DC motors instead of servos.
 To implement some form of feedback for the position of the motors, a motor mount was designed to couple a potentiometer to the shaft of the motor.

 ## Custom PCB Design